 The land in and around around Concho is generally gently rolling hills to flat terrain.
 With so many days of good weather, it's a pleasure to bike or take evening strolls around the neighborhood.
 Spacious lots, excellent soil, clean water and over 300 days annually of sunny weather make gardening a favorite pastime.

-The original 1800's settlers dammed up Concho Creek and created Concho Lake as an irrigation reservoir.
+The original 1800's settlers built a dam on Concho Creek and created Concho Lake as an irrigation reservoir.
 The Arizona Game & Fish Department maintains a camping/picnic area and stocks the lake annually with rainbow trout.
 The lake is open year round with few days of surface freeze.

 As an irrigation reservoir, the water level can be low in the summer so canoes or kayaks are the preferred watercraft during that time.
 Early morning and sunset visits to the lake are the best time for viewing eagles, migrating bird flocks and other wildlife.

 Concho hosts the White Mountains' original Memorial Day parade and picnic, a free fireworks display from Cinder Knoll each Labor Day, an annual Oktoberfest at the Lions Park and a Christmas Bazaar in December.
 In June and July, check with Red Rock Ranch & Farms for the tour schedule of their lavender farm and learn about the special lavendar that grows in this part of the world.